Hello Darlin' (song): Cover versions

 A cover version of "Hello Darlin'" was recorded in 1993 by George Jones as a track on his 1993 album, High Tech Redneck, and was considered to be part of Jones' tribute to Twitty (who had died earlier in the year).
 Jones also recorded a cover version in 1972.

 Among the artists recording cover versions were Lynn Anderson, Bobby Bare, Wanda Jackson, Jason Molina, Roly Daniels, Daniel O'Donnell, Stu Phillips, Charlie Rich, Scotty McCreery (2012), Songs: Ohia and Charley Pride.

 Loretta Lynn recorded a cover version of the song on her 1971 album Coal Miner's Daughter.
 The song was featured at the end of the 2021 movie Paranormal Activity: Next of Kin.

 In popular culture

 A video clip of Twitty singing "Hello Darlin'" on the television show Hee Haw was used at the end of the Family Guy episode "Peter's Daughter".
 This was also the song that Tyra and Tim danced to in the finale of the TV show Friday Night Lights.

 "Privet Radost"

-On July 17, 1975, as part of the Apollo-Soyuz Test Project, a Russian language version of the song called "Privet Radost" the song was played by the American astronauts (of the Apollo crew) to Russian cosmonauts (of the Soyuz crew) as "a gesture of goodwill."
+On July 17, 1975, as part of the Apollo-Soyuz Test Project, a Russian language version of the song called "Privet Radost" was played by the American astronauts (of the Apollo crew) to Russian cosmonauts (of the Soyuz crew) as "a gesture of goodwill."
 Twitty worked with a language professor from the University of Oklahoma to record the phonetic Russian version of the song.

 "Privet Radost" - released as a special edition single in 1975, although it did not chart - is available on The Conway Twitty Collection box set.